Tomshiii/ahk_wiki/Latest/Classes/startup.md

 ## <u>`adobeVerOverride()`</u>
 This function will set the current Premiere Pro/After Effects version based off the current .exe version (only if `UserSettings.adobeExeOverride` is set to `true`).
 If `UserSettings.adobeExeOverride` is set to `false` the user **must** set the version themselves within `settingsGUI()`
+> [!Tip]
+> This function will also show the user the currently selected Adobe versions during script startup.
+This functionality can be disabled in `settingsGUI()`
 ```c#
 start := Startup()
 start.adobeVerOverride()